Closed-form Expression for the Power Profile in Wideband Systems with Inter-channel Stimulated Raman Scattering: Pre-Emphasis Estimation

 The solutions in~\eqref{eq:premph} and~\eqref{eq:sLpcte} provide the power profiles.
 Nevertheless, it is often desirable to attain a given \gls*{osnr} profile.
 Disregarding non-linear effects, the closed-form solutions provided allow us to estimate a pre-emphasis profile for a desired \gls*{osnr} profile using a simple iterative approach.

 With~\eqref{eq:sLpcte} and~\eqref{eq:spangain}, we are able to obtain the signal power profiles and per-span gains, respectively.
-We assume that the noise evolves in proportion to the signal power, and its profile is given by
+In relevant transmission settings, the intensity of the amplification noise is negligible compared to the propagating signal, with insignificant impact on \gls*{isrs}.
+Therefore, we assume that its power evolves proportionally to the signal power, as given by

 where $S^{(k)}_{\ASE}(f,z)$ is the accumulated \gls*{ase} noise power at the $k^{\Th}$ span.
 With the per-span gain values $G^{(k)}$, amplification noise figures, and the evolution profiles from~\eqref{eq:ase}, we are able to obtain the optical noise profiles at the link end ($z=L$).
 We assume that the noise powers are sufficiently low with respect to signal power values, such that they have no influence on the \gls*{isrs}-induced tilt.